xieranmaya/translate/flex-image.md

 }
 ```

-先选中倒数第 8 个元素，然后选中倒数第 8 个元素后面的所有同辈结点，这样，就选中了最后的 8 个元素，进一步，我们可以直接将选择器改写为`div:nth-last-child(9) ~ div`，就可以只用一个选择器选择最后的 8 个元素了。

 First, we can select the eighth last element.
 Then the following node after the eighth last element can be selected by the `~` combinator.
 Finally, the last eight elements are selected successfully.
 Furthermore, we can rewrite the selector to “div:nth-last-child(9) ~ div”, and we may select the last eight elements only with one selector.

-上面的几种选择尾部一些元素的不同选择器，实际上效果是不太一样的：

-The real effect varies from the different selectors we chose in the above rear elements.
+The real effect varies from the different selectors we chose in the above rear elements:

-* `div:nth-last-child` 的选择方法能保证倒数的 n 张图片一定被选中
-* `div:nth-last-child(n), div:nth-last-child(n) ~ div` 只能保证当 div 元素至少有 n 个时才能选中最后的 n 个元素，因为如果 `:nth-last-child(n)` 不存在，这个选择器就无效了
-* `div:nth-last-child(n+1) ~ div` 则需要保证 div 元素至少有 n+1 个时才能选中最后的 n 个元素，原理同上

- “div:nth-last-child(1),div:nth-last-child(2),...,div:nth-last-child(n)”, this method can make sure the last N images to always selected
+* “div:nth-last-child(1),div:nth-last-child(2),...,div:nth-last-child(n)”, this method can make sure the last N images to always selected
- “div:nth-last-child(n), div:nth-last-child(n) ~ div”, this method only make sure there must be more than N div elements, so the last N elements can be selected.
+* “div:nth-last-child(n), div:nth-last-child(n) ~ div”, this method only make sure there must be more than N div elements, so the last N elements can be selected.
 The selector will no working if "nth-last-child(n)" select nothing.
- “div:nth-last-child(n+1) ~ div” , this method have to make sure there must be more than N+1 div elements, so the last N elements can be selected
+* “div:nth-last-child(n+1) ~ div” , this method have to make sure there must be more than N+1 div elements, so the last N elements can be selected

-选择最后若干张图片这种方式还是不够完美，因为你无法确定你选择的 flex item 一定在最后一行，万一最后一行只有一张图片呢，这时倒数第二行的前几张图片就会 grow 的很厉害（因为后面几张不 grow），或者最后两行图片的数量都没有这么多张，那倒数第二行就没有元素 grow 了，就占不满这一行了，布局就会错乱。

 Actually, the way of choosing last several images is not perfect, because it's not guaranteed that the flex items you select is in the last row.
 It might be only one image in the last row, and if this happens, first images in the next-to-last row will grow badly.
 (Because the last N images won’t grow).
 Or the last images in the last two rows are not up to a certain amount, and then the next-to-last row won’t grow to fill in this row.
 All may lead to the format disorder.

-那么有没有办法只让最后一行的元素不 grow 呢？一开始我也了很多，甚至在想有没有一个 :last-line 伪类什么的（因为有个 :first-line），始终没有找到能让最后一行不 grow 的方法，然而最后竟然在搜索一个其它话题时找到了办法：

 Is there any way to prevent just the last row's elements' growing?
 I thought for a long while, even to seek for a `last-line` or `pseudo-class`, but I failed.
 And then one day, I got the answer occasionally:

-那就是在最后一个元素的后面再加一个元素，让其 flex-grow 为一个非常大的值比如说 999999999，这样最后一行的剩余空间就基本全被这一个元素的 grow 占掉了，其它元素相当于没有 grow，更进一步，我们可以用伪元素来做这件事（不过 IE 浏览器的伪元素是不支持 flex 属性的，所以还是得用一个真实的元素做 placeholder）:

 Adding another element to the last element as the last flex item, and sets its `flex-grow` to a extremely large value (e.g., 999999999).
 Then the remaining space in the last line will be taken fully up by this extra element's grow.
 The other elements are thus not growed, what’s more, we can achieve this by pseudo elements(But IE browser does not support flex properties on pseudo elements, so it is essential to adopt a real element placeholder):